Corporate group tax optimization

 The Challenge

-Grupo Inversiones Iberia was a family holding that had grown over two decades through successive acquisitions, accumulating five subsidiaries with activities spanning construction, property development, asset management, hospitality, and auxiliary services.
+A family holding group had grown over two decades through successive acquisitions, accumulating five subsidiaries with activities spanning construction, property development, asset management, hospitality, and auxiliary services.
 Each acquisition had retained the original corporate structure, creating a conglomerate with administrative redundancies, inefficient internal flows, and a consolidated tax burden far higher than necessary.

-Dividends between subsidiaries were taxed redundantly, tax losses in some entities did not offset profits in others, and centralized services such as accounting, human resources, and legal advisory were invoiced without a coherent transfer pricing policy.
+Dividends between subsidiaries were taxed redundantly, tax losses in some entities did not offset profits in others, and centralised services such as accounting, human resources, and legal advisory were invoiced without a coherent transfer pricing policy.
 The group chairman was aware of the inefficiency but lacked a roadmap to resolve it.
+A preliminary internal estimate suggested the group was paying between 300,000 and 500,000 euros more in corporate income tax annually than a well-structured equivalent would.
+No one had quantified it precisely or identified exactly where the savings lay.

 Our Approach